jeremiahsnapp/dev-lxc/README.md

     After each server is fully configured a clone of it is made resulting in the server's unique image.
 These unique images make it very easy to quickly recreate a Chef cluster from a clean starting point.

-3. Custom Image

-    The custom image is only created when the `snapshot` command is used and is identified by the "c-" prefix on the image name.

-    `DevLXC::Server#snapshot` controls the creation of a custom image.

-    Custom images can be used to save the changes that have been made in servers.
-	Later, when the servers are destroyed and recreated, they will start running with the changes that were captured at the time of the snapshot.

 ### Destroying Images